AliKhairy/COMP3011_Coursework1/README.md

 ---

 ## API Documentation
-Full endpoint specifications, request/response schemas, and error codes are available in the accompanying repository file: `api_documentation.pdf`.
+Full endpoint specifications, request/response schemas, and error codes are available in the accompanying repository file: `London Underground Reliability API - ReDoc.pdf`.
 Alternatively, boot the local server and navigate to `/docs` for the interactive FastAPI Swagger UI.

 ---